HP forecasts split-related costs below expectations

 HP also said Cathie Lesjak will become the Chief Financial Officer of HP Inc, while Tim Stonesifer will become the CFO of Hewlett Packard Enterprise.

-(Reporting by Abhirup Roy and Anya George Tharakan in Bengaluru; Editing by Joyjeet Das and Lisa Shumaker)
+(Reporting by Abhirup Roy and Anya George Tharakan in Bengaluru; Editing by Joyjeet Das)